devawal/api/readme.md

 ## Third party dependencies

-Only PHP Unit is used for unit testing.
+1. PHP Unit is used for unit testing.
+2. PHP Coding Standards Fixer is usse for maintain `PSR-2` coding standerd

 ## Database

 The application is using `MySQL` database and use default connection settings.
 To connect and create table at first create a database with a name and configure it in `.env` file.
 In this application I used `tasks_management`.
-Run the migration command by typing console command `php artisan migrate`
+Run the migration command by typing console command `php artisan migrate:install` it will create migration table then run `php artisan migrate` to install the migration in the database.

 ## User data source